tencentyun/intlcloud-documents/yehe_doc/数据库/游戏数据库 Tcaplus/产品简介/基本概念/集群_intl_en.md

 ## Cluster Details
-You can view the cluster configuration and attributes in cluster details to understand the overall cluster usage.
-You can log in to the [TcaplusDB Console](https://console.cloud.tencent.com/tcaplusdb/app) and click the ID of the target cluster to enter its details page and view its details.
+You can view the cluster configuration and attributes details by logging in to the [TcaplusDB Console](https://console.cloud.tencent.com/tcaplusdb/app) and then clicking the ID of the target cluster.
-Details consist of three parts:
+Cluster details consist of three parts:

 ##### Basic information
 - Cluster ID: unique cluster ID, which can be used to locate the cluster and control access to the cluster but cannot be used for database connection.